Using Chapel with libfabric¶

 mpirun4ofilauncher.
 For more information see The mpirun4ofi Launcher, below.

-Having done this, set the variable indicating the path to an OpenMPI installation.
+If you are using the mpirun4ofi launcher, set the variable indicating the path to an OpenMPI installation.
 It may be possible to skip this step, if your system has OpenMPI already installed and your target compiler can find its include and library files itself.
 But this is not common, so you will probably need to do:

 export MPI_DIR=<Place where OpenMPI is installed>